-The idea that that women are “sluts” for having sex while men are celebrated for their sexual exploits pervades the thinking of my parent’s generation and the ones before, and is still prevalent today as we see here, certainly among some parts of our multi-cultural melting-pot.
+The idea that that women are “sluts” for having sex while men are celebrated for their sexual exploits pervades the thinking of our parent’s generation and the ones before, and is still prevalent today as we see here, certainly among some parts of our multi-cultural melting-pot.

 This vile man is not alone and never has been.
 Attaching value to a woman’s virginity is an age-old belief which has played a pivotal role in perpetuating hideous practices such as trafficking children for sex.
 This man’s actions simply reconfirm interest in the whole virginity issue by reinforcing a claim of male ownership of a woman’s body and what she does with it.